squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 I hope you've found this helpful in your exploration of macros.
 Please let me know if you found this useful, if parts are unclear, or if you found any errors.

+_Thanks to all my coworkers at [Quantifind](http://quantifind.com) for all their help proofreading this!_